 - Exercise: Regular physical activity can help to reduce cramps, as well as lower stress levels.

-- Over-the-counter pain medication: NSAIDs such as ibuprofen or naproxen can help by reducing inflammation and blocking the production of prostaglandins.
+- Over-the-counter pain medication: NSAIDs, over-the-counter pain relievers, such as ibuprofen or naproxen can help by reducing inflammation and blocking the production of prostaglandins.

-- Heating pads or a warm bath: Applying heat to the lower abdomen or back can help to relax the muscles and can have similar effects to how muscle relaxers work for painful cramps.
+- Heating pads, heating patches or a warm bath: Applying a hot water bottle or heating pad to the lower abdomen or back can help to relax the muscles and can have similar effects to how muscle relaxers work for painful cramps.

 - Get plenty of rest: Fatigue can make period pain worse.